didaquis/changelog-generator/README.md

 ## ✨ Features

 * **Without Coding!** You don't need to code anything.
 Only edit two JSON files
-* **No tied to language.** You can edit all text of websites, so this repo doesn't force you to use any language
+* **No tied to language.** You can edit all text of website, so this repo doesn't force you to use any language
 * **Create a static website so fast.** You only need a couple of minutes
 * **Easy PDF creation.** Compatible with the browser's PDF print function
 * **Multipurpose.** Do changelogs, roadmaps or just TO DO lists!